-Degree programs in Bradenton Florida include: Doctor of Osteopathic Medicine, Doctor of Pharmacy, and Doctor of Dental Medicine, as well as several master's degree programs.
+Degree programs in Bradenton Florida include Doctor of Osteopathic Medicine (D.O.), Doctor of Pharmacy (Pharm.D.), and Doctor of Dental Medicine (D.M.D.), as well as several master's degree and doctoral programs.

-For the 2020-2021 academic year, the total full-time student enrollment for LECOM Bradenton was approximately 1,860.
+For the 2022-2023 academic year, the total full-time student enrollment for LECOM Bradenton was approximately 1,680.